 Paving: The EMS parking lot has been paved as well as an approach to where the helipad is going.
 Chief Kuther asked about curbing the EMS building as worried that someone might run into the building.
 Cardwell suggested striping next spring but was against curbing because of plowing snow, curbs get pretty beat up with the plow.
 On the north side of the building plans are underway to landscape and install a flagpole.
 Cardwell suggested purchasing a load of river rock to fill in around the systems in the back, propane tank and alongside the entrance to city hall.
 Cardwell will have signs made for ambulance reserved parking in the back.

 Kuther Property Exchange: Ken Kuther has concerns and has every reason to beings that the building the city is trading him doesn’t sit on the lots in the trade.
 We are still waiting on the final survey however from where the stakes are it is very clear that the building sits in the right of way of Elm Street and 2nd Avenue.
 Kuther will attend the meeting in November to discuss the situation.
 Meanwhile Cardwell will get dimensions of where the building sits in comparison to the building.
 Clerk Schmidt will fallow up with surveyor Cuddy & Associates.

 Audit Contract: The contract for the coming audit was reviewed and following, Cm.
 Zenner moved to accept as presented, motion was seconded by Cm.
 Jensen, motion carried.

 Clerk Schmidt asked if any work had begun at the Senior Center as she hasn’t heard anything except that the sink in the kitchen was leaking.

 3. Fire Department

-The next city council meeting will be on Tuesday, June 11, 2019 at 6:30 PM at City Hall.
+The next city council meeting will be on Monday, November 4, 2019 at 5:30 PM at City Hall.